 Another big advantage of this place over others is the all you can eat Lunch $19, dinner $26, and weekends/holidays $26 all day.
 We are not the only ones to love this place, so there is always a line.
 Of course, unless you know a way around it, that is… Yelp Online Que is your friend!
 If you are within 10 miles of the place, you can enter into an online queue which will tell you when the table is ready.
 No need to wait there surrounded by the delicious aroma and to watch others eat.
 Waiting is always the worst part.
 We can’t wait to come back to this place again.

 2. HotSpot Chantilly

 We are happy to see more HotSpot locations opening in the area with the most recent in Chantilly, Virginia.
-While similar yet its different form the Fairfax location.
-While very similar to their location in Fairfax this does stand apart with a few things.
-For one this is a much large place so more spot and the personal oven where you can control the heat.
-Plus they also offer a giant tower of Soju beer you can enjoy with friends.
+While similar, it’s a little different from the Fairfax location.
+For one, this is a much larger place, so there are more spots to sit at, plus a personal electric heating unit where you can control the heat of your broth.
+They also offer a giant tower of Soju and beer that you can enjoy with friends.

 1. Hot Pot City

-There is a new hot pot place, and it quickly rosed to the top as one of our favorite hot pot places, a Hot Pot City.
+There is a new hot pot place in our hearts, and it quickly rose to the top as one of our favorite hot pot places; Hot Pot City.
 How did it beat our favorite to the number one spot?
-Well, it’s an all you can eat conveyor belt.
-Both things are great by themselves and even better together.
+First off, there is an all you can eat conveyor belt.
+Conveyor belts and all-you-can-eat are great by themselves, but even better together!
 Hot Pot City has a wide selection of meats, seafood, veggies, tofus, and more.
-Their broth is top-notch with several options and level of spicy.
-Just in case you love it even hotter you can order an extra side of spicy to add into your broth.
+Their broth is top-notch with several options and levels of spicy so just in case you love it even hotter, you can order an extra side of “spicy” to add into your broth.